arricor/deep-learning-machine/README.md

 ```

 **Note:** You must be a member of the `docker` group or have `sudo` access on the _remote machine_ to execute docker commands.

+---

+## Additional Files

+- [ansible.cfg](ansible.cfg) enables SSH credential forwarding.
+This is a necessary step during data synchronization, as Ansible delegates those credentials to the master/writer host to push the data folder out to each of the mirrors.
+- [Dockerfile](Dockerfile) is used to build the Arricor TensorFlow image.
+See [Docker.md](Docker.md) for additional details.
+- [hosts.example](hosts.example) is an example of the Ansible inventory hosts file saved in `/etc/ansible/hosts`
+- [secrets.example.yml](secrets.example.yml) is an example of the expected structure of the `secrets.yml` file